Sign Up

 Chinese Dependent Adults

 Studies show that dependent adult abuse is widespread within the Chinese community.
 Emotional and psychological abuse has the greatest impact.
-The abuse often happens in the form of the silent treatment, where the dependent adult member is ignored.
-It is seen as humiliation and punishment.
-Financially supporting adult children is not seen as abuse in this community.
-Studies show that a tightly knit family helps fight dependent abuse.
-Dependent adult abuse can lead to higher suicidal thoughts (NCEA, 2020c).
+The abuse often happens in the form of silent treatment, where the dependent adult member is ignored, resulting in humiliation.
+Studies show that a tightly knit family helps fight dependent abuse (Chao et al, 2020; Li et al., 2019).

-Lesbian, Gay, Bisexual, and Transgender (LGBT) Dependent Adults
+Lesbian, Gay, Bisexual, and Transgender (LGBTQ+) Dependent Adults

-About 68% of LGBT-dependent adults have been subjected to verbal harassment.
-Around 43% have been threatened with violence.
-Black LGBT adults reported lifetime discrimination.
-Studies show that LGBT-dependent adults may go to great lengths to hide their sexual orientation.
-This action prevents them from seeking help.
-Many find themselves in situations where the abuser will use the threat to 'out' the dependent LGBT adult to control the abusive situation.
-52% of LGB-dependent adults worried that they would have to hide their identity if they had to be in long-term residential care.
-67% stated they were concerned about neglect, and 60% had concerns about verbal and physical abuse (NCEA, 2020d).
+Many find themselves in situations where the abuser will use the threat to 'out' the dependent LGBTQ+ adult to control the abusive situation.
+52% of LGBTQ+ dependent adults worried that they would have to hide their identity if they had to be in long-term residential care.
+67% stated they were concerned about neglect, and 60% had concerns about verbal and physical abuse (Marchbank et al, 2024; Olsen & Wayland, 2021).

 Ageism